vidyar/docs-old/source/yml_configurations/java.rst

 	install: ant deps

-Please refer the Java-buildsample example for more details.
+Please refer the :ref:`Java_buildsample` example for more details.